mapfde/cieb/CompIndex/CompIndex-generated.md

          * Uses Google FusionTables to create maps and charts
       * Distills results taken from large datasets so that visualizations are human-friendly
       * Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs
-   * Reasoning over RDF
+   * Reasoning over RDF data
+      * Understands the principles and practice of inferencing
+         * Uses common entailment regimes and understands their uses
+      * Understands the role of formally declared domains and ranges for inferencing
+      * Understands how reasoning can be used for integrating diverse datasets
    * Assessing RDF data quality
    * RDF Data analytics
       * Uses available ontology browsing tools to explore the ontologies used in a particular dataset
    * Manipulating RDF Data
       * Knows the SPARQL 1.1 Update language for updating, creating, and removing RDF graphs in a Graph Store
-         * Uses INSERT to add triples
-         * Uses DELETE to remove triples
-         * Uses the INSERT/DELETE operation to update triples
+         * Uses INSERT/DELETE to update triples
          * Uses a CONSTRUCT query to preview changes before executing an INSERT/DELETE operation
-      * Knows the SPARQL 1.1 Graph Store HTTP protocol for updating graphs on a Web server (in arguably "RESTful" style)
+      * Knows the SPARQL 1.1 Graph Store HTTP protocol for updating graphs on a Web server (in "RESTful" style)
          * Uses GET to retrieve triples from a default graph or a named graph
          * Uses PUT to insert set of triples into a new graph (or replace an existing graph)
          * Uses DELETE to remove a graph
          * Uses POST to add triples to an existing graph
          * Uses proper syntax to request specific media types, such as Turtle
       * Understands the difference between SQL query language (which operates on database tables) and SPARQL (which operates on RDF graphs)

 ### Creating Linked Data applications